One Day We'll Talk About Today

 One Day We'll Talk About Today (Nanti Kita Cerita tentang Hari Ini) is a 2020 Indonesian family drama film directed by Angga Dwimas Sasongko and produced by Visinema Pictures.
 The film was adapted from the novel Nanti Kita Cerita tentang Hari Ini by Marcella FP.
 The film stars Rachel Amanda, Rio Dewanto, Sheila Dara Aisha, Ardhito Pramono, Donny Damara, Susan Bachtiar, Oka Antara, Niken Anjani, and Agla Artalidia.
 This film released on January 2, 2020.

+The sequel, A Long Way to Come Home was released on 2 February 2023.

 Plot

 Angkasa (Rio Dewanto), Aurora (Sheila Dara Aisha), and Awan (Rachel Amanda) are siblings who live in a happy-looking family.
 After experiencing her first major failure, Awan meets Kale (Ardhito Pramono), an eccentric boy who gave Awan a new life experience, about breaking, rising, falling, growing, being, and all the fears of people in general.
 The change in Awan's attitude leads to pressure from her parents.
 This prompts the rebellion of the three siblings, which leads to the discovery of bigger secrets and trauma in their family.